-Comcast Corporation, America's biggest Internet service provider, is also the country's largest cable company, and — with its ownership of NBC Universal — the world's largest media company [source: Cassidy].
-If regulators allow Comcast to merge with Time Warner — the second largest ISP and cable company in America — the combined mega-corporation would provide high-speed Internet access to 40 percent of American homes [source: NY Times Editorial Board].
+Comcast Corporation, America's biggest internet service provider is also the country's largest cable TV company, and — with its ownership of NBC Universal — one of the world's largest media companies [source: Kafka].
+If regulators had allowed Comcast to merge with Time Warner in 2015 — the Department of Justice and the FCC gave it a thumbs down — the combined mega-corporation would have provided high-speed Internet access to 40 percent of American homes [source: Griswold].

 Even Tim Wu, who coined the phrase net neutrality, argues that the real issue isn't fast lanes, but rather increasing competition among ISPs [source: McMillan].
 One way to do that would be to follow the example of the United Kingdom, where regulators require ISPs and cable companies to lease their fiber optic lines to competitors at cost [source: Cassidy].
 Without that rule, it would be far too expensive for an upstart ISP to enter the market, which is exactly the reality in the U.S. today.